Close Menu

 There is currently no cure for Alzheimer’s disease.
 However, there are treatments.
 For example, there are medications that can help manage symptoms.
 They can also slow the progress of the disease for some people.

-In terms of medications, scientists are taking aim at the amyloid plaques that clump in the brain that are a symptom of the disease.
+In terms of medications, scientists are taking aim at the amyloid plaques in the brain that are a symptom of the disease.
 Some medicines mimic the antibodies your body naturally makes to stop the plaques from forming.

 Likewise, some medications are being used to boost the performance of chemicals in the brain that carry information from one brain cell to another cell.
-However, this form of medication, while it may improve memory loss, does not stop the decline and death of brain cells.
+However, this medication, while it may improve memory loss, does not stop the decline and death of brain cells.
 As more cells die, the disease gets worse.
-Other scientists think that reducing inflammation may help the immune system to protect the brain from harmful proteins.
+Other scientists think that reducing inflammation may help the immune system protect the brain from harmful proteins.

 HOW THE SSA LOOKS AT ALZHEIMER’S DISEASE

 The Social Security Administration (SSA) recognizes that Alzheimer’s disease is a severe medical condition that keeps you from working.
 To qualify for SSDI benefits, you will need to prove a number of symptoms.
-For example, your medical records will need to show that you are having problems with your:
+For example, your medical records will need to show you are having problems with your:

 • Ability to remember or learn new things